media-of-langue/LexicalTranslationCounter/README.md

   - These functions exist for each language, so improving them involves improving the behavior across all the language-pair the language involves.
 We are willing to use existing tools.

 - Review PullRequest
-  - We would appreciate a review of the accuracy of the proposed improvements to "Count function".
+  - We would appreciate a review of the accuracy of the proposed improvements to "Lexical Translation Counter".
 Since the managers are familiar to few languages, this help would be a great contribution to the evaluation of their accuracy.

 - Suggestions for databases
   - You can suggest a more appropriate bilingual corpus for a given language pair, or a more appropriate word list for a given language or part of speech.